onzfonz/comp227/src/content/8/en/part8c.md

 ![vscode hovering over return comment shows type string](../../images/8/29e-21.png)

-The use of a type guard that returns a type predicate is one way to do [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), that is, to give a variable a more strict type or accurate type.
+The use of a type guard that returns a type predicate is one way to do [**type narrowing**](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), that is, to give a variable a more strict or accurate type.
-As we will soon see there are also other kind of [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) available.
+As we will soon see there are also other kinds of [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) available.

 > #### Side note: testing if something is a string
 >